Gantulga9480/Embedded-system-learning-roadmap/README.md

 ## 8. Memory management
 Just don't use dynamic memory allocation.
 Joke!<br>
 If I said this to some devs.
 They would k*ll me.
 Yes dynamic memory allocation is necessary.
 But the main problem of memory management is **DYNAMIC** memory allocation.
 You need to be careful about your memory usage.
 Specially in embedded world.
-We have so much little space for storing the '\n' a.k.a the NULL character.
+We have so little space for storing the '\n' a.k.a the NULL character.
 So you need to collect your garbage by yourself. :)<br>

 So that's it for now.
 This is my road map for learning Embedded system the **HARD WAY** for beginners.